rowanho/postcorr/README.md

 ### Alignment

-Contains functions to perform local alignment and suboptimal alignments between two regions of text.
-These are implemented from the ground up.
+Contains functions to perform local alignment(smith waterman algorithm + a faster heuristic algorithm) and suboptimal alignments between two regions of text.
+Also includes the code that 'clusters' alignments together to produce multiple witnesses to correct a passage.

 ### Common

-Contains common objects (structs) used throughout the other parts of the codebase.
+Contains common objects used throughout the other parts of the codebase, and constants.
-This includes efficient ways to represent documents once they are converted out of various OCR formats, and ways to represent clusters of alignments.

 ### Fingerprinting

- Contains code for making representation of documents/strings into hashed numerical values.
-Plans to include more advanced techniques like locality sensitive hashing later into the project
+ Contains code for making representation of documents/strings into fingerprints - sets of hashed numerical values.

 ### Readwrite